Ecosystems as Models for Restoring our Economies, 2nd Edition

 Author Information

 John H. Giordanengo is a founder and principal restoration economist of Economic Restoration Services, and principal restoration ecologist of AloTerra Restoration Services.
 John has 33 years of professional and academic experience in ecological restoration, business conservation, and economics, and has delivered over 250 professional talks, paper and books for audiences around the globe.
+He is resides in Fort Collins, US.

 Series